TriumphLLC/Blend4Web/README.rst

 * It is available as a fully functional open source version or as under a paid commercial license.
 * It does not depend on any non-free components or cloud services.

-This repo mirrors the free SDK distribution which can be also `downloaded from the official site <https://www.blend4web.com/en/downloads/>`_.
+This repo mirrors the community edition SDK distribution which can be also `downloaded from the official site <https://www.blend4web.com/en/downloads/>`_.

 -----